tauh33dkhan/inti-chall/README.md

 Step 5:

-use turbo intruder to bruteforce valid transferid using hexrange as payload
+use turbo intruder to bruteforce valid transferid using hexrange as payload file